alonsoJASL/macrosight/md-logs/shapeevolution-iterative.md

 the ability of the method to switch from analysing a frame with or without clump.

+### Clump `11010` on frames `1:35`
+This is one of the hardest clumps, because the shapes overlap completely and the previous information is not enough to do anything.
+#### Treat it as the previous cases:

+#### Small preprocessing on the image

 ### Three cells into clump: `wuc=8007005` on frames `15:18`

+Not only disambiguate, but also setting the path for updating the `.mat` files that contain the segmentations.
+Solving this clump will lead into solving clump `8007`.